First-year and support studies

 Some common examples where current Monash students may want to include some elective units in mathematics or statistics include the following:

-- Gaining some additional mathematical or statistical skills beyond those required for your course - In this case the starting point should be to find out where your current skills fit into the prerequisite chain of mathematics and statistics units offered by the School; see for example the science units listed under the List of units offered link at the left, or in more complicated cases it may be best to seek individual advice from the School by emailing email@example.com before enrolling.
+- Gaining some additional mathematical or statistical skills beyond those required for your course.
+In this case the starting point should be to find out where your current skills fit into the prerequisite chain of mathematics and statistics units offered by the School; see for example the science units listed under the List of units offered link in the left-hand menu, or in more complicated cases it may be best to seek individual advice from the School by emailing firstname.lastname@example.org before enrolling.

 More generally, when choosing a suitable mathematics or statistics unit as an elective within another course, it is important to ensure that the unit meets your needs and that you have covered the appropriate prerequisite knowledge in a previous unit.
 The broad information about which level-one unit to take listed for science students above (and at the Planning minors and majors link at the left) should also assist here, or come to the School and seek individual assistance, or email us at email@example.com.

 In some other courses, for example the Bachelor of Computer Science and the Bachelor of Engineering, the course requirements may include mathematics units that are not listed in the handbook entries for a minor or major in an area of mathematics.
 These students should read the handbook entry for their course carefully, or consult an adviser in their faculty, for accurate information on which particular mathematics units they must complete, and whether they can choose to take any additional mathematics units as electives at any stage.